 Back in the early days of my business I had a very unhappy customer and, to make matters worse, the customer was a lawyer, not a good combination.
 Our lawyer friend brought me an MGB with its engine, in boxes with a whole bunch of new parts and asked me to reassemble it and put it into his car.
 He had had various parts of the engine rebuilt including the carburetors and the cylinder head, which sported brand new bronze valve guides but had decided that he lacked the time, or skills to complete the job himself.
 After negotiating a price for the job and using his parts, I reassembled the engine and put it into the car.
-It ran well and he was very happy when he picked the car up on a Friday night with a view of driving it directly up to his cottage.
+It ran well and he was very happy when he picked the car up on a Friday night with a view of driving it about 180 miles directly up to his cottage.
 I was more than a little surprised upon my arrival at work the following Monday morning to find the car dropped in the driveway of the shop with a note written in a distinctly cool tone on the driver’s seat and a very seized engine.
 It turns out that there is a bit of a hill on the highway route to his cottage and seconds after cresting this hill there was a loud bang from his newly rebuilt engine, followed immediately by a squealing of tires as that engine seized and the rear wheels locked up.
 It must indeed have been a little frightening in the heavy cottage traffic and I could appreciate the reason for the man’s ire.

 Various lawyers letters flowed back and forth all of which culminated in a small claims court claim being filed.
 I disassembled the engine and found that #3 exhaust valve had gone through the top of the piston and caused unimaginable indignities to the rest of the engine.
 I studied that engine in intense detail before I figured out the sequence of events which resulted in its failure.